Sriram Singh

-In the final, Singh made a huge rush from the break at 300 meters to take lead at the bell with a time of 50.85 ahead of Cuban Alberto Juantorena's 50.90.
+In the final, Singh made a huge rush from the break at 300 metres to take lead at the bell with a time of 50.85 ahead of Cuban Alberto Juantorena's 50.90.
 Juantorena caught up with him around the 550m mark and won in a world record time of 1:43.50.
 Singh faded away in the home straight to finish seventh with a time of 1:45.77.
 Juantorena later attributed his world record to Sriram's front running.

 Sriram Singh's time stood as the Asian record until it was broken by Lee Jin-il in 1994 and as a national record for 42 years until it was broken by Jinson Johnson in June 2018.

-In the year 1973, he was awarded the prestigious Arjuna Award, as recognition to his extraordinary achievements in Athletics.

-In the year 1974, he was awarded the prestigious civil award of Padma Shri as recognition to his contribution to the field of sport.
+In 1973, he was awarded the prestigious Arjuna Award, as recognition to his extraordinary achievements in athletics, and the following year was awarded the prestigious civil award of Padma Shri as recognition to his contribution to the field of sport.

-He retained his 800 m gold medal in the 1978 Asian Games (1:48.80), but was eliminated in the heats of the same event in the Moscow Olympics.
+He retained his 800m gold medal in the 1978 Asian Games (1:48.80), but was eliminated in the semifinal of the same event in the Moscow Olympics.

-He also won 800m Silver medal in 1973 Asian Athletics Championships and 3 Gold medals for 400 m, 800 m and 4×400 m relay in 1975 Asian Athletics Championships.
+He also won 800m silver medal in 1973 Asian Athletics Championships and three gold medals for 400m, 800m and 4×400m relay in 1975 Asian Athletics Championships.